jbadhree/taxrefundsystem/badhtaxfileserv/docs/implmentaion_plan.md

 ### 10) Dockerization

 #### 10.1 Dockerfile Configuration
-- Multi-stage Dockerfile building the jar via Gradle and running with `SERVER_PORT=4000`.
+- Multi-stage Dockerfile building the jar via Maven and running with `SERVER_PORT=4000`.
 - Health endpoint: rely on Spring Boot actuator later (optional).
 For now default 200 on `/` not required.

 #### 10.2 Docker Image Build and Push